The ultimate goal of software prototyping is to build a realistic instance of a product, fast and inexpensively.

 - Do not prototype your entire product or even your MVP.
 When in rapid prototyping mode, it doesn’t make sense to waste resources in building non-critical components and features.

-- Set the right focus and minimize the development time: Identify the important components — the ones that are expected to generate interesting insights and learning; the ones that need to be exposed to real users and capture their feedback.
-For example, why build a real login mechanism or a user profile page or a dynamic landing page?
-For these non-important elements, you should just reuse existing code or use static data or hard code the experience.
-Remember, you only need to approximate the real product.
+- Set the right focus and minimize the development time: Identify the important components — the ones that are expected to generate interesting insights and learning; those that need to be exposed to real users, to capture their feedback.
+For example, why build a real login mechanism or a real search mechanism when searching is not part of what needs to be tested or proven?
+One can argue that this is needed in order to provide a realistic experience and user-flow.
+But this can be achieved inexpensively, by reusing existing code, using static data or hard-coding the experience.
+You only need to approximate the real product.

 - Use static data and components: When prototyping, you need to act fast and use your time in the best possible way.
 You should avoid building complete or sophisticated ‘data models’ and databases; instead, you could simply model all your key entities as static JSON objects.